 Carving Lino to Make Linocut Stamps

 Lino must be carved with special carving tools.
 A range of different cutting knives will allow fine lines to be carved in the lino as well as for removing large portions of the surface.
 Lino is much harder to carve than rubber or soft carving blocks.
 It is best to take a slow approach when carving lino.
 Working fast may result in the cutting tools slipping.
-This may add unplanned detail to a design or result in cuts to your hands.
+This may add unplanned detail to design or result in cuts to your hands.
 There are soft versions of lino available from arts and craft stores.
-Standard lino can also be warmed up prior to carving and this will aid the carving process.
+Standard lino can also be warmed up before carving, and this will aid the carving process.

 Transferring Images onto Lino

 Images are easy to transfer onto lino.
 In addition to drawing an image onto the surface of the lino freehand, it is also possible to trace and transfer an image on the lino.